format_list_bulleted Topic Overview

 • Destroy by cross-shredding if you have any paper media containing payment card information.

-• Contact your IT department if you have any electronic files or media related to payment card sales.
+• Contact their IT department if there are any electronic files or media related to payment card sales.
 This includes any spreadsheets, word, PDF files and databases that contain customer name, card number, expiration date or other sensitive card information.